ursgal/ursgal/README.rst

 .. note::

-    Please cite every tool you use in Ursgal.
+    Please also cite every tool you use in Ursgal.
 During runtime the references of the tools you are using are shown.

 Full list of tools with proper citations that are integrated into Ursgal are: